duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

 -   **Add-Migration** will scaffold the next migration based on changes you have made to your model.
 -   **Update-Database** will apply any pending changes to the database.

 We are going to avoid using Add-Migration (unless we really need to) and focus on letting Code First Migrations automatically calculate and apply the changes.
-Let?s use **Update-Database** to get Code First Migrations to push the changes to our model (the new **Blog.Ur**l property) to the database.
+Let's use **Update-Database** to get Code First Migrations to push the changes to our model (the new **Blog.Ur**l property) to the database.

 -   Run the **Update-Database** command in Package Manager Console.